Studies Find UK and Europe Pollen Seasons Extended by Up to Two Weeks

 What's Next

-Researchers and health authorities may continue to monitor pollen trends and investigate mitigation strategies.
-Individuals with allergies may need to adjust their management approaches as conditions evolve.
+Researchers and health authorities may continue to monitor pollen trends and advise on mitigation strategies for allergy sufferers as climate patterns evolve.

 Sources